 Appealing especially to high volume bank transactions generated independently of Aqilla, users will able to automatically populate and process a Bank Transaction, applying rules at a system, bank account or creditor or creditor account level to filter out any that are not required (for example transactions already generated by the Aqilla Payments process) which will make the task quicker and more accurate.

 A range of logic options from simple include and exclude to complex to “fuzzy” Regular Expression formats are available.
 Any statement format currently available for use with the Aqilla Automatic Bank Reconciliation process will be supported.
 Full details can be found below.

-Along with a range of other enhancement it is now possible to pre-set any VAT code against a creditor or debtor account which prevents the VAT code being amended by a user whilst entering an invoice and is not overridden by any VAT codes defined against Items.
+Along with a range of other enhancements it is now possible to pre-set any VAT code against a creditor or debtor account which prevents the VAT code being amended by a user whilst entering an invoice and is not overridden by any VAT codes defined against Items.

 In addition and in response to feedback from users it now possible to set a flag in the Company Information Configuration screen to allow subsequent amendment and update of comments and attachments on posted documents.
-This is useful when one might for example wish to update the comments on an invoice awaiting payment or for example adding completion contract documentation to a sales invoice.
+This is useful when one might, for example, wish to update the comments on an invoice awaiting payment or for example adding completion contract documentation to a sales invoice.